+5.2.8 Contemporary History

+Module name Neueste Geschichte und Zeitgeschichte

-5.2.6 Contemporary History
+Module name in Contemporary History / Histoire contemporaine

+English/French

-Module name Neueste Geschichte und Zeitgeschichte Module name in Contemporary History / Histoire contemporaine English/French Level of qualification/degree Master's module program hosting the module Module number 88-129-DF102-V-H-0916 Responsible faculty GGF Module coordinator Prof. Dr. Friedrich Kießling Skills Credit points (ECTS credits) In-depth knowledge of historical events and developments of an era, region, historical discipline, or subject area at an advanced level.
+Level of qualification/degree Master's module

+program hosting the module

+Module number 88-129-DF102-V-H-0916

+Responsible faculty GGF

+Module coordinator Prof. Dr. Vanessa Conze

+Credit points (ECTS credits) 10

+Skills In-depth knowledge of historical events and developments of an era, region, historical discipline, or subject area at an advanced level.
 Reflective insights about historical processes that result from comparisons in cross-epochal and/or cross-space perspectives.
 Critical discussion of central explanations for historical change in politics, society, and culture.
 Analysis of historical discourses on religion and ethics, among others.
 Issues and problems of historical theories and methods. professional communication of work results in oral, visual and written form.
 Practice of competent discussion of specialized topics and defending own opinions argumentatively.

+Contents/Topics , , ,

+Formal requirements for First professional qualification

+participation "

-Contents/Topics dolonding own opinions digamonativory.
-Formal requirements for participation First professional qualification Teaching or examination language German Teaching and learning methods/ types of courses (1) Lecture (2 hours per week) or tutorial (2 hours per week) (2) Advanced seminar (2 hours per week) ECTS awarding criteria At least a "sufficient" assessment in the form of a scientific text written in the context of the main seminar (main seminar paper) with a total length of 15 pages.
-Workload/allocation of ECTS credits within the module 10 ECTS = 300 hours Participation in the courses or elaboration of the contents: 3 ECTS credits Reading, preparation and wrap-up as well as course-related activities: 3 ECTS credits Preparation of the written assignment: 4 ECTS credits Module grade Assessment Applicability to other degree programs /course admittance Course rotation Winter and summer semester Subjects involved History: Modern and Contemporary History, History of Latin America, Economic and Social History.
-Remarks
+Teaching or examination language German or English

+Teaching and learning methods/ types of courses ECTS awarding criteria (1) Lecture (2 hours per week) or tutorial (2 hours per week) (2) Advanced seminar (2 hours per week) At least a "sufficient" assessment in the form of a scientific text

+written in the context of the main seminar (main seminar paper) with a total length of 15 pages.

+Workload/allocation of ECTS credits within the module Participation in the courses or elaboration of the contents: 3 ECTS credits Reading, preparation and wrap-up as well as course-related activities: 3 ECTS credits Preparation of the written assignment: 4 ECTS credits 10 ECTS credits = 300 hours

+Module grade Assessment

+Applicability to other degree

+programs /course admittance

+Course rotation Winter and summer semester

+Subjects involved History: Modern and Contemporary History, History of Latin America, Economic and Social History.

-5.2.7.
-International Law - Sources, Principles, Current Developments
+5.2.9 International Law - Sources, Principles, Current Developments